310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dear_me_before_i_became_a_ninja.md

 {% bubble Tsukasa %}
 Oh?
 There’s a strange box here—

-Eep!
+Eeep!
 A hand came out of the bookshelf— Don’t tell me it’s a ghost…!?
 {% endbubble %}

 {% bubble Shinobu %}
 Ahh~!
-It’s not a ghost, it’s me!
+It is not a ghost, it’s me!
 {% endbubble %}

 {% bubble Tsukasa %}